Prior-free Collusion-proof Dynamic Mechanisms: Illustrative example: allocation problem

 To every prior $D_i$ we associate a \emph{fair floor} utility level $f(D_i)$: this is the expected utility a player would obtain under efficiency and truthfulness if all players’ priors were $D_i$.
 For example,

 because if one draws $n$ independent uniform values on $[a,b]$, the expected maximum is $\frac{a+n\,b}{n+1}$.

-The prior-free TU-GUM applies the TU-GUM from \cite*{CLRT} corresponding to the reported priors $\widehat D_i$, together with constant transfers that guarantee each player $i$ the level $f(D_i)$ provided $i$ follows a truthful strategy.
-As shown in Theorem~\ref{lem:uniforms}, this can always be achieved (indeed, typically in many ways).
-Consider the following concrete example:
+The prior-free TU-GUM applies the TU-GUM from \cite*{CLRT} as a black box.
+The reported priors $\widehat D_i$ will be the fixed initial types in TU-GUM, together with constant additional transfers that guarantee each player $i$ the level $f(D_i)$ provided $i$ follows a truthful strategy.
+As shown in the proof of Theorem~\ref{thm:prior_free_tu_impl}, such constants always exist (typically with a significant freedom).